 The complaint, filed by a group of Argentine and Dutch NGOs, alleges that Nidera has abused the human rights of temporary workers at its corn seed processing operations in Argentina.
-Based largely on official reports by Argentine government departments, the complaint details the poor living and working condition at the seed plants and how workers were kept in the dark about the sub-standard conditions during the recruitment process.

-The complainants call on Nidera to develop and implement an effective company-wide human rights policy and commitment including concrete human rights due diligence procedures.
+Based largely on official reports by Argentine government departments, the rights policy and commitment including concrete human rights due diligence procedures.
 Such procedures are necessary for identifying, preventing and mitigating actual and potential adverse human rights impacts throughout its global operations, in particular regarding hiring and employment processes of temporary workers in detasseling operations.